Use the Sendrealm JavaScript SDK from trusted server-side or edge environments to call the Sendrealm API.

 });

-Avoid putting sensitive personal data in event payloads unless your team intentionally wants that data in Sendrealm.
+Avoid putting sensitive personal data in event data unless your team intentionally wants that data in Sendrealm.

 for await (const contact of client.contacts.list({ limit: 100 })) {